 That looks narrow at first, but it is actually a reusable experimental substrate for several important families of questions.

-- strike simulations at varying sizes and compositions support scaling-law or leverage-style analyses
+• strike simulations at varying sizes and compositions support scaling-law, datamodel, or leverage-style analyses

 So a strike simulator is not just one application sitting beside the other formalisms.
-For leave-one-out, semivalue methods, leverage analyses, and unlearning baselines, it can generate the very counterfactual worlds those quantities are defined over.
+For leave-one-out, semivalue methods, coreset benchmarks, scaling analyses, leverage analyses, and unlearning baselines, it can generate the very counterfactual worlds those quantities are defined over.
 For privacy, distillation, active selection, or poisoning, it is better understood as a diagnostic baseline or comparison device than as the whole formal object.

 With enough strike-style simulations over the right subsets, you can estimate some of these concepts directly and stress-test others indirectly.
 Shapley values are the clearest example because they are built from marginal contributions across many subset worlds.
 Unlearning baselines are another because the relevant reference world is often “train as if the removed data had never been present.”
-But for differential privacy, active learning, distillation, or poisoning, the bottleneck is not only access to neighboring data worlds.
-It is also the policy, mechanism, or threat model layered on top of them.
+Data scaling curves and datamodel-style surrogates are another because they are summaries over many retained worlds.
+But for differential privacy, active learning, distillation, poisoning, or order-sensitive training methods, the bottleneck is not only access to neighboring data worlds.
+It is also the policy, mechanism, schedule, or threat model layered on top of them.

 That is the broader motivation for the project.
 A data strike simulation is a social and strategic object in its own right, but it is also a bridge to attribution, valuation, privacy, unlearning, and robustness.
 It tells us not just whether withholding data matters, but which other formalisms that withholding can help us measure.